Cue Biopharma (NASDAQ:CUE) Shares Gap Up to $15.68

-A number of research analysts have recently weighed in on the stock.
-BidaskClub cut shares of Cue Biopharma from a “sell” rating to a “strong sell” rating in a research note on Wednesday, August 26th.
+CUE has been the topic of a number of analyst reports.
 Oppenheimer restated a “buy” rating and set a $32.00 target price on shares of Cue Biopharma in a research report on Tuesday, September 1st.
-One equities research analyst has rated the stock with a sell rating, two have given a hold rating and four have issued a buy rating to the company.
-The stock presently has a consensus rating of “Hold” and a consensus target price of $31.00.
+BidaskClub lowered shares of Cue Biopharma from a “sell” rating to a “strong sell” rating in a research report on Wednesday, August 26th.
+One research analyst has rated the stock with a sell rating, two have issued a hold rating and four have given a buy rating to the stock.
+The company currently has an average rating of “Hold” and a consensus target price of $31.00.

-In related news, SVP Colin Sandercock sold 6,425 shares of the business’s stock in a transaction that occurred on Monday, August 3rd.
-The shares were sold at an average price of $20.00, for a total value of $128,500.00.
-Following the sale, the senior vice president now directly owns 23,550 shares in the company, valued at approximately $471,000.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, Director Cameron Gray bought 5,000 shares of the company’s stock in a transaction that occurred on Tuesday, September 29th.
-The stock was acquired at an average price of $15.00 per share, for a total transaction of $75,000.00.
-Following the completion of the acquisition, the director now directly owns 672,500 shares in the company, valued at $10,087,500.
-The disclosure for this purchase can be found here.
-Insiders sold a total of 26,299 shares of company stock valued at $526,046 over the last ninety days.
-Company insiders own 9.50% of the company’s stock.
+In other news, Director Cameron Gray purchased 5,000 shares of the company’s stock in a transaction that occurred on Tuesday, September 29th.
+The shares were purchased at an average price of $15.00 per share, with a total value of $75,000.00.
+Following the purchase, the director now directly owns 672,500 shares of the company’s stock, valued at approximately $10,087,500.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
+Also, SVP Colin Sandercock sold 13,274 shares of Cue Biopharma stock in a transaction on Wednesday, August 5th.
+The stock was sold at an average price of $20.00, for a total transaction of $265,480.00.
+Following the sale, the senior vice president now directly owns 30,399 shares in the company, valued at approximately $607,980.
+The disclosure for this sale can be found here.
+In the last three months, insiders sold 26,299 shares of company stock worth $526,046.
+Insiders own 9.50% of the company’s stock.

-A number of hedge funds have recently bought and sold shares of CUE.
-State Street Corp grew its position in Cue Biopharma by 11.4% in the first quarter.
-State Street Corp now owns 371,783 shares of the company’s stock worth $5,276,000 after acquiring an additional 38,082 shares in the last quarter.
-Victory Capital Management Inc. boosted its holdings in shares of Cue Biopharma by 13.8% during the 1st quarter.
-Victory Capital Management Inc. now owns 4,310 shares of the company’s stock worth $61,000 after buying an additional 522 shares during the period.
-Citigroup Inc. boosted its holdings in shares of Cue Biopharma by 49.3% during the 1st quarter.
-Citigroup Inc. now owns 6,069 shares of the company’s stock worth $86,000 after buying an additional 2,005 shares during the period.
-BNP Paribas Arbitrage SA boosted its holdings in shares of Cue Biopharma by 137.1% during the 1st quarter.
-BNP Paribas Arbitrage SA now owns 6,164 shares of the company’s stock worth $87,000 after buying an additional 3,564 shares during the period.
-Finally, Parametric Portfolio Associates LLC bought a new stake in shares of Cue Biopharma during the 1st quarter worth $164,000.
-54.40% of the stock is owned by institutional investors.
+A number of institutional investors have recently added to or reduced their stakes in CUE.
+Schroder Investment Management Group increased its position in shares of Cue Biopharma by 0.5% in the 1st quarter.
+Schroder Investment Management Group now owns 93,148 shares of the company’s stock worth $1,334,000 after purchasing an additional 420 shares during the last quarter.
+Doheny Asset Management CA boosted its holdings in shares of Cue Biopharma by 4.1% in the 2nd quarter.
+Doheny Asset Management CA now owns 12,660 shares of the company’s stock valued at $310,000 after buying an additional 500 shares during the period.
+Victory Capital Management Inc. boosted its holdings in shares of Cue Biopharma by 13.8% in the 1st quarter.
+Victory Capital Management Inc. now owns 4,310 shares of the company’s stock valued at $61,000 after buying an additional 522 shares during the period.
+Ameritas Investment Partners Inc. boosted its holdings in shares of Cue Biopharma by 55.5% in the 2nd quarter.
+Ameritas Investment Partners Inc. now owns 2,450 shares of the company’s stock valued at $60,000 after buying an additional 874 shares during the period.
+Finally, Great West Life Assurance Co.
+Can acquired a new position in shares of Cue Biopharma in the 2nd quarter valued at about $29,000.
+54.40% of the stock is currently owned by hedge funds and other institutional investors.

 About Cue Biopharma (NASDAQ:CUE)